ussoewwin/ComfyUI-nunchaku-unofficial-z-image-turbo-loader/README.md

 ### Nunchaku-ussoewwin Z-Image-Turbo DiT Loader

+⚠️ **WARNING**: This is an **unofficial experimental loader** created as a prototype before the release of ComfyUI-Nunchaku 1.1.0.
+This is the author's personal testing environment. **Do not use this node.**

 A ComfyUI node for loading Nunchaku-quantized Z-Image-Turbo models.
 This node provides support for loading 4-bit quantized Z-Image-Turbo models that have been processed using SVDQuant quantization.

 <img src="png/node.png" alt="Nunchaku-ussoewwin Z-Image-Turbo DiT Loader Node" width="400">